orally-network/evm-logs-canister/README.md

 - [[A, B], [A, B]]: Matches if the first topic is either A or B, and the second topic is also either A or B. This creates an "OR" condition for each position.

 This strategy provides flexibility in filtering specific transactions based on topic order and values.

+### Events decoding
+After subscribing, you will receive EVM events at certain intervals.
+You can implement your own decoder to decode event data.
+A common use case would be to map a specific decoder to each subscription filter creation, since each evm event has its own data format, a special decoding approach must be applied.
+Common use cases and its implementations can be checked in test_canister source code of this repo.

 ### Get your active subscriptions with IDs